How to release software effectively and efficiently? Which methodology should we use? It is a question which we have been facing ever since.

 After the integration phase, comes the delivery phase.
 There, the developers add new functionality with the existing code.
 And then, the testing phase takes place to update the new code.

-The tools like Jenkins triggers any change made in the code automatically or manually.
+Tools like Jenkins triggers any change made in the code automatically or manually.

 Where Configuration Management is the act of releasing deployments, scheduling updates on all servers.
 Configuration management tools help to execute tasks quickly.
 Some popular tools that are used here are Puppet, Chef, Saltstack, and Ansible.